dihard999/StatHydra/README.md

-# :crab:CrashCrab API
+# :crab:CrashCrab | Sports API and Machine Learning for Match Prediction
 **This application is a powerful API for sports analytics and match prediction, leveraging state-of-the-art machine learning algorithms.
 Designed for enthusiasts, analysts, and developers.
 With its robust and scalable architecture, the API offers seamless integration and real-time predictions, making it an essential tool for anyone seeking data-driven insights into the world of sports.**
 > [!NOTE]
 > **Development is only available for NHL, development of other sports is in progress....**
+> **The data starts from 2017.
+Of course, if most people need years earlier, we will consider this possibility.**
 ---
 ---
 # NHL